vanakenm/blog/_posts/2015-01-30-decision-making.md

 ### Consensus

-A <em>Consensus</em> require all the stakeholder to agree for the decision to be taken.
-In practice, it means that no decision will be taken until it can be reached - which is a non-predictive amount of time that increase very quickly with the number of persons involved.
+A <em>Consensus</em> require all the stakeholders to agree for the decision to be taken.
+In practice, it means giving everry person a veto, so that no decision will be taken until everyone agree - which requires a non-predictive amount of time that increase very quickly with the number of persons involved.

 ### Delay/Delegate